Choking our oceans and creating landfill in pristine places, it’s time to look at our on-the-go plastic usage.

 Watching your waste while travelling can be challenging, particularly when you’re in less-developed countries where waste management isn’t as good as at home.
 But even in developed countries waste management is an ongoing challenge.
 Here are seven ways you can help out while on the road, no matter where you go.

 Dive Against Debris

-If you’re into scuba diving, check out non-profit Project Aware.
+If you’re into scuba diving, check out non-profit PADI Aware.
 Operating since 1989, the organisation is currently working with scuba divers in 182 countries on more than 188,000 conservation actions.
 You can find an organised event where you’re going, sign up to get involved, or simply find, collect and report marine debris on your dives, living by the motto, ‘Don’t let your dives go to waste’.